dotburo/laravel-molog/readme.md

 Laravel Molog enables you to log messages and store metrics that are related to specific models.
 Akin to Spatie's [Activity Log](https://github.com/spatie/laravel-activitylog), but slightly more generic and with the possibility to associate metrics (Gauges) to messages or to any other Laravel model.
-The gauges factory class also provides builtin timer and incrementation methods.
+The gauges factory class also provides builtin timer, incrementation and percentage methods.

 In its simplest form:
 ```php